matthewnyee/reedbasketballtest/README.md

 * If weekly events > 1, allow users to unsubscribe from reminders for certain days
 * Sort users on homepage by status
 * SMS reminders
-* Disallow blank or duplicate usernames
+* Disallow blank or duplicate usernames with validations
 * Add optional toggle for arriving late/leaving early
 * Email user when their username is deleted, in case of malicious deletion by other visitor